Biden USTR nominee Tai vows to end trade 'race to the bottom,' counter China

 She said the deal marked an “important step in reforming our approach to trade” and that its success was vital.

-If confirmed, as is widely expected, Tai faces a long list of disputes left over from the Trump administration, from tariffs on steel and aluminum, aircraft and wine to threatened duties over digital services taxes and China’s lagging U.S. goods purchases.

-Reporting by David Lawder and Andrea Shalal, additional reporting by Michael Martina; Editing by Cynthia Osterman, Heather Timmons and Paul Simao
+Reporting by David Lawder and Andrea Shalal; Additional reporting by Michael Martina; Editing by Cynthia Osterman, Heather Timmons, Paul Simao and Daniel Wallis

 Our Standards: The Thomson Reuters Trust Principles.